-- Identification of Assets: While the adoption of new devices and technologies has its perks, it can also present several cybersecurity-related challenges for organizations.
+Identification of Assets: While the adoption of new devices and technologies has its perks, it can also present several cybersecurity-related challenges for organizations.
 Fortinet Field CISO Alain Sanchez, explains, “The growing number of endpoint and IoT devices across networks makes it difficult to maintain an accurate inventory, which increases complexity and reduces visibility.”
-The frequency and sophistication of today’s data breaches highlight the fact that security can no longer be pushed to the sidelines, especially during digital transformation efforts.
+The frequency and sophistication of today’s data breaches highlight the fact that security can no longer be pushed to the sidelines, especially amid digital transformation efforts.
 To prevent an attack, organizations must invest in security tools that can assess the network and identify devices, operating systems, and patch levels – even as the network footprint continues to expand.
 In larger environments, this information should be used alongside critical threat intelligence so that security teams are not only able to see but also prioritize their risks.

 In addition to establishing this baseline, organizations must also deploy solutions and adopt certain strategies designed to work together to protect critical data and assets from being compromised or stolen.
 This includes the following:

 It may come as a surprise that a majority of data breaches are caused by threats that have been around for weeks, months, or, in some cases, even years.
 In fact, most of the attacks being detected in the wild today target vulnerabilities that organizations have had the opportunity to patch for at least three years.
-With this in mind, organizations must prioritize the patching every cataloged device immediately, even before establishing a formal protocol for patches and updates.
+With this in mind, organizations must prioritize the patching of every cataloged device immediately, even before establishing a formal protocol for patches and updates.
 And those devices that cannot be patched or updated should be replaced or protected with proximity controls such as IPS systems and zero trust network access.
-And in addition to patching, security teams must also ensure these devices are properly segmented, and that the network has the ability to automatically detect and quarantine compromised devices.
+In addition to patching, security teams must also ensure these devices are properly segmented, and that the network has the ability to automatically detect and quarantine compromised devices.